-Gianluca Kreuze is a partner within the finance practice group and co-head of the private equity team at Loyens & Loeff.
+Gianluca Kreuze is a partner within the banking and finance expertise group and a member of the private equity and funds team at Loyens & Loeff.
 He focuses on (cross-border) finance transactions, with particular expertise in leveraged finance and fund finance.
 Gianluca is often consulted on the structuring and documenting of debt finance transactions, with an emphasis on leveraged finance and follow-on recapitalisations and other corporate finance transactions.
 He represents private equity sponsors, their portfolio companies, financial institutions and alternative finance providers across all tiers of the debt capital structure.

-Ruben den Hollander is a member of the finance practice group and the private equity team at Loyens & Loeff.
+Ruben den Hollander is a senior associate of the banking and finance expertise group and the private equity and funds team at Loyens & Loeff.
 He focuses on cross-border finance transactions, with particular expertise in leveraged finance and fund finance, advising financial institutions and private investors.
-Prior to joining the banking and finance practice group, Ruben worked in the firm's investment management practice group, where he assisted managers with the formation of their funds and advised institutional investors on their investments in funds.
-Contributed by: Gianluca Kreuze, Ruben den Hollander and Anne van Geen, Loyens & Loeff N.V.
+Prior to joining the banking and finance expertise group, Ruben worked in the firm's investment management expertise group, where he assisted managers with the formation of their funds and advised institutional investors on their investments in funds.
+Contributed by: Gianluca Kreuze, Ruben den Hollander, Anne van Geen and Sanne van Esterik, Loyens & Loeff

-Anne van Geen is an associate in the finance practice group and a member of the private equity team at Loyens & Loeff.
-Anne focuses on (cross-border) finance transactions, with particular expertise in leveraged finance and portfolio company level financing obtained for or by private equity sponsors.
+Anne van Geen is an associate in the banking and finance expertise group and a member of the private equity and funds team at Loyens & Loeff.
+Anne focuses on (cross-border) finance transactions, with particular expertise in leveraged finance and corporate finance.
 She advises a wide range of borrowers and lenders, including traditional lenders and private debt funds.
-She also has experience in employment law, particularly the employment law aspects of M&A deals and restructurings, co-determination procedures and the dismissal of managing directors.
-Loyens & Loeff N.V.
+Anne also has experience in employment law, particularly the employment law aspects of M&A deals and restructurings, co-determination procedures and the dismissal of managing directors.

-Loyens & Loeff N.V.
-Parnassusweg 300 1081 LC Amsterdam The Netherlands Tel: +31 20 578 57 85 Fax: +31 20 578 58 00 Email: info@loyensloeff.com Web: www.loyensloeff.com
+Sanne van Esterik is an associate in the banking and finance expertise group at Loyens & Loeff.
+Sanne focuses on (cross-border) finance transactions, with particular expertise in leveraged finance and asset-based finance.
+She advises a wide range of borrowers and lenders, including traditional lenders and private debt funds.
+Loyens & Loeff Parnassusweg 300 1081 LC Amsterdam The Netherlands Tel: +31 20 578 57 85 Fax: +31 20 578 58 00 Email: info@loyensloeff.com Web: www.loyensloeff.com